 Sarah’s goal was to better understand suicidality in soldiers by asking them to fill out a short Qualtrix survey on their computer every night for 2 weeks.
 If the responses on the survey correlate with a high propensity to suicidality, then Sarah or one of the three members of her team needed to be immediately paged.

 However, Sarah was unable to find an affordable solution that enabled immediate paging as well as escalation to one of her colleagues for instances when she was not available.
 Enter OnPage; with OnPage’s Critical Alert Management System alerts arrive five times faster than with traditional pagers.
 The benefits of OnPage are as follows:

 - Escalation policy that lets you forward alerts through automation

-- Ease of use; OnPage in intutive and has a user friendly interface
+- Ease of use; OnPage in intuitive and has a user-friendly interface

 - Content of the page is easy to view

 The Importance of OnPage